-Translated into about twenty-six languages, Fleur Jaeggy is a true original of European writing.
-The Times Literary Supplement named Fleur Jaeggy’s S. S. Proleterka as a Best Book of the Year, and her Sweet Days of Discipline won the Premio Bagutta as well as the Premio Speciale Rapallo.
+Fleur Jaeggy is a true original of European writing and has been translated into over twenty languages.
+The Times Literary Supplement named Proleterka as a Best Book of the Year, and her Sweet Days of Discipline won the Premio Bagutta and the Premio Speciale Rapallo.

 The New Yorker